 Every booth staffer is scanning the exhibit hall for orange badges.
 As one of the leading exhibit houses in the nation, The Trade Group’s staff are experts on qualifying leads on the show floor.
 The first part of the day was smooth sailing…

 Stanley had only one thing in common with all the attendees: he couldn’t resist the aroma of smoked pork brisket sliders.
 But when Stanley wandered over to the booth for the warm sandwiches, he promptly sat on the floor and began staring at anyone who walked by.

 No one was creeped out.
 No one was offended.
 Actually, he provided the perfect companion for weary attendees.
 People wanted to take pictures with him!

-People’s feet were sore, their stomachs were teetering on the edge of growling and their eyes were glazed from all the LED lights.
-A pit-stop at the BBQ pit provided refreshment and easy conversation.
+People’s feet were sore, their stomachs were teetering on the edge of growling, and their eyes were glazed from all the LED lights.
+A pit stop at the BBQ pit provided refreshments and easy conversation.

 The highlights of the show can be summarized in the following points.

 - New people are joining the industry

 - Experiential marketing is on the rise